intel/llvm/sycl/doc/UsersManual.md

     * auto - the compiler will use a heuristic to select the best way of splitting device code.
 This is default mode.

+**`-fsycl-max-parallel-link-jobs=<n>`**

+    Experimental feature.
+When specified, it informs the compiler that it can simultaneously spawn up to `N` processes to perform actions required to link DPC++ application.
+This option is only useful in SYCL mode.
+It only takes effect if link action needs to be executed, i.e. it won't have any effect in presence of options like `-c` or `-E`.
+Default value of `N` is 1.

 **`-f[no-]sycl-device-lib=<lib1>[,<lib2>,...]`**

     Enables/disables linking of the device libraries.
 Supported libraries: